jimasp/behave-vsc/README.md

 ---
 ## Project requirements
-- Extension activation requires at least one `*.feature` file somewhere in your workspace.
+- Extension activation requires at least one `*.feature` file somewhere in a workspace.
 - No conflicting behave extension is enabled
 - A compatible directory structure (see below)
 - [ms-python.python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension